 Easy Refrigerator Sweet Pickles Recipe

 I like to pick my pickler cucumbers when they’re young & tender, about 3-4 inches long.
-They’ve been stored in the fridge since I picked them so now I bring ’em out & wash and dry them, cut the ends off and then use my *crinkle cutter to cut them into thick 1/2-inch slices to drop into a wide mount quart canning jar.
-Hey, mama always said presentation is half the dish and I want them to look pretty!
-Depending upon how long the cucumbers are I typically can get 3-5 in the jar.
+They’ve been stored in the fridge since I picked them.
+But now I bring ’em out & wash and dry them, cut the ends off

 If you shy away from sweet pickles because they’re so darn syrupy sweet, you’ll love these – lightly sweet and crispy as can be.
 Sure I’ll share the recipe!